School Without Walls (Washington, D.C.): Test scores

 Walls has had the highest average SAT scores among DCPS high schools since the district began publishing data in 2013.
-The school's averaged combined score was 1303 in 2024.
+The school's average combined score was 1303 in 2024.
 In 2024, 91% of Walls students who took an AP exam earned a passing score of at least 3.

 School Without Walls at Francis-Stevens

 School Without Walls at Francis-Stevens is a pre-K 3 to 8th-grade school that shares an administration with School Without Walls High School.
 It is located in the Foggy Bottom neighborhood and operated by DC Public Schools.
-Unlike the high school, it is a traditional public school that primarily accepts students based on its enrollment boundary.
+Unlike a high school, it is a traditional public school that primarily accepts students based on its enrollment boundary.
 Students may also enroll through the D.C.
-School Lottery if there is available space.
-Middle school graduates are not guaranteed a place at School Without Walls High School.
+School Lottery if space is available.
+Middle school graduates are not guaranteed admission to School Without Walls High School.
 Instead, they feed into Cardozo Education Campus for ninth grade.
 Ross and Thomson elementary school graduates may transfer to Francis-Stevens in sixth grade.

-The school had issues with low enrollment for decades, creating the first extended-day program in the District of Columbia in 1977 in an effort to appeal to parents who worked in the neighborhood.
+The school had struggled with low enrollment for decades, prompting the creation of the first extended-day program in the District of Columbia in 1977 to appeal to parents who worked in the neighborhood.
 The persistent problem led to the merger of Thaddeus Stevens Elementary School and Francis Junior High School in 2008 and then the decision to close Francis-Stevens Education Campus in 2014.